twingly/twingly-amqp/README.md

 ### Customize options

-If you don't have the RabbitMQ hosts in your ENV you can set them with `Twingly::AMQP::Connection.connection` before you create an instance of `Subscription` or `Ping`.
+If you don't have the RabbitMQ hosts in your ENV you can set them with `Twingly::AMQP::Connection.options=` before you create an instance of `Subscription` or `Ping`.

 ```ruby
 Twingly::AMQP::Connection.options = {